 The Greek Grammar

 As already explained in the article The Concordant Idea, the vocabulary as well as the grammatical forms of the Greek Scriptures were dissected into their smallest elements and examined with regard to their function.
-This led to a viewpoint of grammar different to the ordinary one but with results and explanations much more satisfying and, above all, enabling to translate the main texts uniformly.
-As an effect the concordant grammar treats the Greek verb primarily as an expression of function or condition and only secondarily with regard to tense.
-That the general point of view is different nowadays is not surprising, because man, as a mortal being, is much impressed by the time aspect.
-Nevertheless the ancient Greek language teaches something else, especially in the Sacred Scriptures, on which we focus.
-According to concordant grammar the verb is brought before us as an indefinite FACT (aorist), or a going on ACT (continuous form), or a complete STATE (perfect).
+This led to a view of grammar different than the ordinary one but with results and explanations which were much more satisfying and, above all, allowing the main texts to be translated uniformly.
+As a result, the concordant grammar treats the Greek verb primarily as an expression of function or condition and only secondarily with regard to tense.
+That the more general point of view is different nowadays is not surprising, because man, as a mortal being, is much exercised by the time aspect.
+Nevertheless, the ancient Greek language teaches something else, especially in the Sacred Scriptures on which texts we focus.
+According to concordant grammar, the verb is brought before us as an indefinite FACT (aorist), or an on-going ACT (continuous form), or a completed STATE (perfect).
 For a better understanding let us have a look on several passages:

 2.Tim 1:10 ‘… who hath abolished death…’ (KJV) in accord with the Greek should be: ‘… Who, indeed, abolishes death…’ (CLV).
 ‘Abolish’ here occurs in the form of the aorist participle and for sure cannot designate a completed action or something already gone, because evidently death is not abolished till now.
 However, ‘He abolishes’ tells something else, namely that Christ Jesus indeed abolishes death, without speaking about the exact point of time.

 Romans 8:30 ‘…them he also glorified’ (KJV) in reality is ‘…these He glorifies also’ (CLV).
-In accord with our experience our glorification has not happened yet, but is still future.
-Because of the fact, that this citation of Romans eight is given independent from time, in the indefinite form of the aorist, there is no reason to put this event into the past, if we merely are able to understand the aorist in the right way.
+In accord with our experience, our glorification has not happened yet, but is still future.
+Because of the fact that this citation of Romans eight is given independently from time, in the indefinite form of the aorist, there is no reason to put this event into the past, if we are simply able to understand the aorist in the right way.

-Basically the same is true for the other verb forms as well, which occur, as told before, as an incomplete act resp. complete state.
+Basically, the same is true for the other verb forms as well, which occur, as mentioned before, as an incomplete act or a completed state.

 The concordant viewpoint of ancient Greek grammar is reflected in the exact equivalents of the Greek forms into the English language.
 Tables explaining the abbreviations of the concordant parsing (parsing-c.en) are ready for download in PDF format (Conc_Parsing_abbreviation).
 Regarding the corresponding forms we refer to the file Intro_Conc_Gram.

-May these representations of the grammar of the Word of Life contribute to walk in the transfiguring light of even this Word, for the laud of God’s glory, Who has graciously given it in our hands.
+May these representations of the grammar of the Word of Life contribute to walking in the transfiguring light of even this Word, for the laud of God’s glory, the God Who has graciously given it into our hands.